novius/laravel-artisan-commands/README.md

 ## Requirements

-This version is compatible with Laravel 10 and PHP >= 8.1.
+This version is compatible with Laravel 11 and PHP >= 8.2.

+For Laravel 10.0 please use 4.* version.

 For Laravel >= 7.0 and < 10.0 please use 3.* version.